bytefish/bytefish.de/pages/notes.md

 [TOC]

+## 2025-06-28: Going from a Project Idea to an Implementation ##

+In these notes page you can see, how "flink-jam" went from a small project idea to an implementation.
+This is how most of my projects are built and how I work professionally.

+Gather sample data.
+Model the problem in code.
+Start to build a prototype.
+Validate your plan.
+Concentrate on the 95% and the missing 5% probably need to be manually fixed.
+Then extract common logic.
+Write tutorials on it.
+Get the team on board.

+You have to understand, that my approach to products, projects and programming is to first create lots and lots of chaos, then iterate on the chaos until things become less and less chaotic and then at a point they start to fall into their place.

+This approach is often at odds with larger teams and it's at odds with agile development, that requires you to estimate all your tasks ahead.
+Thing is: I often don't know how to model the problem *yet*, thus I cannot estimate it reliably.

+At the moment I am trying to solve this issue by getting team members on board early on and participate in the process.
+But it's often taxing for younger developers, because I move from *A* to *C* to *B* to *E* and back to *A* to understand how to build *D*.

 ## 2025-06-28: Implementing the Apache Flink Pipeline in flink-jam ##

 A four-day business trip to Leipzig comes to an end.
 While a lot of meetings could be done virtual these days, I think meeting in person is very important to *know each other*.

 While being away, one of the girls got sick, the car has to be repaired, leaving my wife stranded.
 All the usual drama, that occurs during business trips.

 Yesterday I had some time to work on flink-jam and implemented the Java application using Apache Flink.
 It’s still a little chaotic, it has zero tests, but it works well.

-You have to understand, that my approach to programming is to first create lots of chaos, then iterate on the chaos until things become less and less chaotic and then start plugging the things together.

 ## 2025-06-22: OpenStreetMap Data in flink-jam ##